energy-sustainability/energy-sustainability.github.io/_pages/Emb_Space_theory.md

 </div>
  <div><p style="text-align: center;">Scheme of the Distributed Bag of Words Model of Paragraph Vectors.
 Source [25].</p></div>

 Doc2vec authors recommend to use a concatenation of both models for building paragraph vectors: Both the PV-DM and the PV-DBOW.
-However their acknowledge that PV-DM is the best model on its own.
+However they consider the PV-DM to be the best model on its own.